reach-sh/reach-lang/docs/dev/src/en/essentials/getting-started/rock-paper-scissors/index.md

 ```

 * Line 59: Sets the component state to display the `SetWager` view (figure 8).
-* Line 61: Defines what to do when the user clicks the `Set Wager` button, which is to set the comonent state to display the `Deploy` view (figure 9).
+* Line 61: Defines what to do when the user clicks the `Set Wager` button, which is to set the component state to display the `Deploy` view (figure 9).
 * Lines 62 - 69: Defines what to do when the user clicks the `Deploy` button.
 * Line 63: Calls `acc.deploy`, which triggers a deploy of the contract.
 * Line 64: Sets the component state to display the `Deploying` view (figure 10).